mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 WASM PVM Versioning
 """""""""""""""""""

-One of Tezos distinguishing features is its native support for upgrades.
-At its core, Tezos is a Layer 1 designed to evolve via a self-updating mechanism, subject to an on-line governance process.
+One of Mavryk distinguishing features is its native support for upgrades.
+At its core, Mavryk is a Layer 1 designed to evolve via a self-updating mechanism, subject to an on-line governance process.
 The self-updating mechanism is also implemented by the smart rollup infrastructure.